 2. Provide challenging work and opportunities to grow.

 Experienced employees have earned the right to challenging and satisfying work.
 Especially with employees who may be older than you are, don’t presume they lack energy or enthusiasm or are disinterested in new opportunities.

 “People with more experience than you, who now work for you, crave greater challenge, greater compensation, and greater recognition,” Hanson said.
 “What they deserve is a rigorous role that asks more of them and offers greater opportunity for reward.”

-You can also leverage their expertise to find creative solutions to problems you’re stumped by.
+You can also leverage their expertise to find creative solutions to problems that are stumping you.

-“Even when I’m ready to voice my thoughts I will often actively choose to stay silent and, instead, ask another question,” said Jennifer Yugo, PhD, SPHR, Managing Director at HR consultancy Corvirtus.
+“Even when I’m ready to voice my thoughts I will often actively choose to stay silent and, instead, ask another question,” said Jennifer Yugo, managing director at HR consultancy Corvirtus.
 “I want my experienced teammates to have a voice first — especially when offering concerns and downsides they observe.”